Building and Installing the ifm3d-ros package

 and build

 folder in your catkin workspace, which contains the required code for running the ROS node.
-To test this you can easily set-up your current shell and run: source ~/catkin_ws/devel/setup.bash && roslaunch ifm3d_ros_examples camera.launch
+To test this you can easily set-up your current shell and run: source ~/catkin_ws/devel/setup.bash && roslaunch ifm3d_ros_examples camera_3d.launch

 .